kevgo/tricorder/README.md

 These third-party linters don't need to be installed on the machine, Tricorder downloads them if needed.

-Tricorder is aggressively optimized for speed:
+Tricorder is optimized for speed.

-- Being written in Rust scans large directory trees efficiently.
-- It favors modern linters and formatters that execute quickly.
-- It passes each tool the exact files it needs to process, so tools don't need to scan the codebase again to discover files to process.
+It favors modern linters and formatters that execute quickly, runs them concurrently, and passes each tool the exact files to process, so that the tools don't need to scan the codebase again to discover files to process.
-- It runs all linters and formatters concurrently.
-  Tricorder can do that because each tool is given the exact files to process, so the files they change don't overlap.

 ## Usage